-For the Multi Academy Trust (MAT):
+For the Multi Academy Trust (MAT)

-To consider and set the strategic aims and goals of the MAT in the medium to long term.

-To develop and review a plan to deliver the MAT strategy.

-To review any key risks that may significantly impact the delivery of the MAT goals and plan.
+- 1. To consider and set the strategic aims and goals of the MAT in the medium to long term. - To develop and review a plan to deliver the MAT strategy. - 3.
+To review any key risks that may significantly impact the delivery of the MAT goals and plan. - 4.
 To initiate any discovery activity or business case activity as appropriate in order to deliver the MAT aims and goals.

-For the school:
+For the School

-To consider and set the strategic aims and goals of the school in the short, medium and long term.

-To develop and review the vision and mission of the school.

-To develop and review (with the assistance of the school leadership team) a rolling 3-5 year plan to deliver the schools aims and goals.
+- 1. To consider and set the strategic aims and goals of the school in the short, medium and long term. - 2.
+To develop and review the vision and mission of the school. - To develop and review (with the assistance of the school leadership team) a rolling 3-5 year plan to deliver the schools aims and goals. - 4.
 To initiate any discovery activity or business case activity as appropriate in order to deliver with the School aims and goals.

+Attendance at meetings in the year was as follows:

 Trustee Meetings attended Number of meetings in total expected

-A Brown (Chair) 3 3
+A Brown (Chair) 2 3

-S Foster 2 3
+S Foster 3 3

-D Roberts .
-3 3
+D Roberts 3 3

 W Sharpe 3 3